Don't be embarrassed by bad breath this New Years!

 Well, every kind of alcohol will cause you to have bad breath or dry mouth, but some aren't as bad as others.
 For example, whiskey, beer and other dark liquors will leave the worst stench in your mouth because they smell strong.
 Instead, opt for a cocktail made with vodka which is considered to leave the least amount of odor in your mouth.
 You may want to choose a light cocktail as well like a vodka soda with a splash of lime rather than a lemontini with a bucket of sugar and loads of acid.

 Just like sipping on water throughout the night may seem challenging (drink as much water before going out as you can to make sure your body starts out hydrated), heading to the bathroom to brush or floss may be difficult as well.
 If you are at a bar, they often have attendants with mints and small bottles of mouthwash - in case you're planning a midnight kiss - so take advantage of these amenities.
 You can even bring along your own.
-You can carry around a small toothbrush, floss or mouthwash and every time you head to the washroom, freshen your breath to kill bacteria.
+You can carry around a small toothbrush, floss or mouthwash and every time you head to the washroom, freshen your breath by removing more bad breath bacteria.
 Just make sure that you aren't using mouthwash with alcohol in it because it will just cause dry mouth even more.

 Brush before bed